top of page

 • Gentle signaling rather than force

 This is why traditional systems of medicine never separated food from healing.
+And it’s why I formulate the way I do.

 Why Foundations Always Come First